 INCOME Debt-to-Income DU determines the maximum allowable DTI ratio based on the overall risk assessment of the loan casefile.
 The mortgage insurance company may have lower debt to income ratio requirements (refer to the Mortgage Insurance section of this fact sheet for details as well as the individual MI companies' guidelines).
-General Income Documentation Self-Employed Borrowers The general requirement is a two-year history of the borrower's prior earnings as a means of demonstrating the likelihood that the income will continue to be received.
-However, the income of a person who has less than a two-year history of self-employment may be considered, as long as the borrower's most recent signed personal and business federal income tax returns reflect a full year (12 months) of self-employment income from the current business.
-The loan file must also contain documentation to support the history of receipt of prior income at the same (or greater) level and in a field that provides the same products or services as the current business, or in an occupation in which they had similar responsibilities to those undertaken in connection with the current business.
+General Income Documentation details as well as the individual MI companies' guidelines).
+General Income Documentation Requirements DU indicates the minimum income verification required.
+However, the level of documentation may not be adequate for every borrower and every situation.
+Mega will determine whether additional documentation is warranted.
+Base Pay (Salary or Hourly) Income WVOE only income document is acceptable per DU findings if the WVOE is from The Work Number.
+The Work Number.
+The borrower's recent paystub and IRS W-2 forms as per DU findings.
+Bonus and Overtime Income Borrowers relying on overtime or bonus income for qualifying purposes must have a history of no less than 12 months to be considered stable.
+A completed Written Verification of Employment (WVOE), or The borrower's recent paystub and IRS W-2 forms covering the most recent two-year period.
+Commission Income A minimum history of two (2) years of commission income is recommended; however, commission income that has been received for 12 to 24 months may be considered as acceptable income, as long as there are positive factors to reasonably offset the shorter income history.
+A completed WVOE (Form 1005) The borrower's most recent paystub and IRS W-2 forms covering the most recent two (2) year period.
+Secondary Employment Income Verification of a minimum history of two (2) years of uninterrupted secondary employment income is recommended.
+However, income that has been received for a shorter period of time (no less than 12 months) may be considered as acceptable income, as long as there are positive factors to reasonably offset the shorter income history.
+When the second job is not from self-employment, DU will require the borrower's recent paystub and IRS W-2 forms covering the most recent two-year period.
+Self-Employed Borrowers Length of Self-Employment The general requirement is a two-year history of the borrower's prior earnings as a means of demonstrating the likelihood that the income will continue to be received.
+However, the income of a person who has less than a two-year history of self-employment may be considered, as long as the borrower's most recent signed personal and business federal income tax returns reflect a full year (12 months) of self employment income from the current business.
+The loan file must also contain documentation to support the history of receipt of prior income at the same (or greater) level and • in a field that provides the same products or services as the current business, or • in an occupation in which they had similar responsibilities to those undertaken in connection with the current business.
 In such cases, careful consideration must be given to the nature of the borrower's level of experience, and the amount of debt the business has acquired.